Combinatorial Energy Learning for Image Segmentation: Abstract

 \section{Abstract}

-We introduce a new machine learning approach for image segmentation, based on a joint energy model over image features and novel \emph{local binary shape descriptors}.
-These descriptors compactly represent rich shape information at multiple scales, including \emph{interactions between} multiple objects.
-Our approach, which does not rely on any hand-designed features, reflects the inherent combinatorial nature of dense image segmentation problems.
-We propose efficient algorithms for learning deep neural networks to model the joint energy, and for local optimization of this energy in the space of supervoxel agglomerations.
+We introduce a new machine learning approach for image segmentation that uses a neural network to model the conditional energy of a segmentation given an image.
+Our approach, \emph{combinatorial energy learning for image segmentation (CELIS)} places a particular emphasis on modeling the inherent combinatorial nature of dense image segmentation problems.
+We propose efficient algorithms for learning deep neural networks to model the energy function, and for local optimization of this energy in the space of supervoxel agglomerations.
+We extensively evaluate our method on a publicly available 3-D microscopy dataset with 25 billion voxels of ground truth data.
+On an 11 billion voxel test set, we find that our method improves volumetric reconstruction accuracy by more than 20\% as compared to two state-of-the-art baseline methods: graph-based segmentation of the output of a 3-D convolutional neural network trained to predict boundaries, as well as a random forest classifier trained to agglomerate supervoxels that were generated by a 3-D convolutional neural network.

-We demonstrate the effectiveness of our approach on 3-D biological data, where rich shape information appears to be critical for resolving ambiguities.
-On two challenging 3-D electron microscopy datasets highly relevant to ongoing efforts towards large-scale dense mapping of neural circuits, we achieve state-of-the-art segmentation accuracy.